trimstray/nginx-admins-handbook/README.md

     }
     ```

-  - `scgi_pass` which passes a request to an SCGI server
+  - `scgi_pass` which passes a request to an SCGI server:

     ```bash
     server {